aku0004/4443-and-5373-Swift-Programming/01-Assignment.md

 #### Edit the README.md

 - Edit the readme file on github and place your contact information inside along with a picture of you.
 NOT an avatar.
+- Your readme should include:
+    - Your image
+    - Your first and last name
+    - Your email address
+    - Your website (if you have one)

 #### Send me an email: